heathen1878/Docker/readme.md

 ### Volumes

+By default docker volumes are stored in `/var/lib/docker/volumes/`, you can modify the locatio used by Docker by editing `/lib/systemd/system/docker.service` and changing `ExecStart` to include `--data-root /something`

 Volume mounts exist within the virtual machine running the container therefore allowing data to be persisted across container restarts.

 ```shell